Pixel Pinkie

-Pixel Pinkie is an Australian children's animated television series produced and created by Blue Rocket Productions in association with the Nine Network and principally funded by The Film Finance Corporation Australia.
-It aired from 29 August 2009 to 15 September 2012.
-The show was critically panned.
+Pixel Pinkie is an Australian children's animated television series produced and created by Blue Rocket Productions in association with the Nine Network and principally funded by The Film Finance Corporation Australia during the first season and then by Screen Australia during the second season.
+The series aired from 29 August 2009 to 15 September 2012.
+The show was panned by audiences and critics alike.

 Plot

-Pixel Pinkie is about two girls, Nina and Anni.
-During the first episode, Nina moves in to a new town where she meets Anni and gets a mobile cellphone with a digital genie named Pixel Pinkie in it which can make her wishes come true, but they both have to keep it a secret.
-Each episode sees Nina wishing for something from Pixel Pinkie, and when they offend her when her wish goes wrong, both Nina and Anni have to solve their problem alone.
+Pixel Pinkie is about two girls, Nina and Anni, who discover a genie named Pixel Pinkie who lives in Nina’s phone and can grant wishes, many of which go wrong.
+The two girls must solve these problems while keeping Pixel Pinkie a secret.